rowlandekemezie/Document-Management-System/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/andela-rekemezie/Document-Management-System.svg)](https://codecov.io/github/andela-rekemezie/Document-Management-System)
 # DocKip

 DocKip is a custom document magement system built with Express, Node, and Mongodb.
 The application allows you to manage users, roles and documents with assigned authorization.
-Basically, it helps your to create, share and management documents with easy.
+Basically, it helps your to create, share and manage documents with ease.

 ## Installation